Torsion-free $H$-structures on almost Abelian solvmanifolds: -structures and almost Abelian Lie groups

-However, these kind of counterexamples justify to give those $H$-structures on Lie algebras $\mfg$ which admit a left-invariant flat torsion-free $H$-connection a special name: \begin{definition} An $H$-structure $P$ on a Lie algebra $\mfg$ is called \emph{left-invariantly flat} if $P$ admits a compatible left-invariant flat torsion-free connection. \end{definition} If $H'$ is conjugated to $H$ within $\GL(n,\bR)$, then there is a bijection between $H$- and $H'$-structures which preserves both the torsion-free and flatness condition: \begin{lemma} Let $H$ be a Lie subgroup of $\GL(n,\bR)$ and $T\in \GL(n,\bR)$ be given.
+Finally, assume that $P$ is flat.
+Then, for every $p\in M$, we have a flat torsion-free $H$-connections $\nabla^p$ defined on a neighbourhood $U_p$ around $p\in M$.
+Using a partition of unity subordinate to the cover $(U_p)_{p\in M}$, we can patch the connections $\nabla^p$ together to obtain a connection $\nabla$ on the entire manifold $M$.
+Since $\mfh$ is a linear subspace of $\mathfrak{gl}(n,\bR)$, the connection $\nabla$ is an $H$-connection and this connection is again torsion-free as torsion-freeness is a linear condition. \end{proof} \begin{remark} If $H$ is closed, then there is a one-to-one correspondence between $H$-structures $P$ and sections $\sigma:M\rightarrow \cF(M)/H$ of the fibre bundle $\cF(M)/H$.
+In this case, one can show, cf., e.g., \cite{Br1}, that an $H$-structure $P$ is torsion-free if and only if the associated section $\sigma_P:M\rightarrow \cF(M)/H$ is locally flat up to second order terms, i.e. there exists locally a section $\sigma$ of $\cF(M)/H$ corresponding to a (locally defined) flat $H$-structure such that the $1$-jets of $\sigma_P$ and $\sigma$ coincide.
+This this the reason why torsion-free $H$-structures are also called \emph{$1$-flat}. \end{remark} If $H'$ is conjugated to $H$ within $\GL(n,\bR)$, then there is a bijection between $H$- and $H'$-structures which preserves both the torsion-free and flatness condition: \begin{lemma} Let $H$ be a Lie subgroup of $\GL(n,\bR)$ and $T\in \GL(n,\bR)$ be given.
 Then the map $P\mapsto P\, T^{-1}$ provides a bijection between $H$-structures and $THT^{-1}$-structures which preserves both the torsion-free and the flatness condition. \end{lemma} \begin{proof} The map $P\mapsto P\, T^{-1}$ is obviously a bijection between $H$-structures and $THT^{-1}$-structures.
 Next, let $\nabla$ be an $H$-connection.
 Then the connection one-form $\omega$ of $\nabla$ with respect to some local adapted frame $e$ of $P$ has values in $\mfh$ and so the connection one-form $\omega'$ of $\nabla$ with respect to $e\cdot T^{-1}$, which is a local adapted frame of $P T^{-1}$, is given by $\omega'=T\omega T^{-1}$.
 Thus, $\omega'$ has values in $T\mfh T^{-1}$ and so $\nabla$ is an $THT^{-1}$-connection.
 This directly implies that both the torsion-free and the flatness condition is preserved by the map $P\mapsto P\, T^{-1}$. \end{proof} In this article, we will consider $H$-structures $P$ on Lie groups, more exactly those which are \emph{left-invariant} in the following sense: \begin{definition} Let $G$ be a Lie group with Lie algebra $\mfg$ and $P$ be an $H$-structure on $G$.
 Then $P$ is called \emph{left-invariant} if $P$ admits a global adapted frame $(X_1,\ldots,X_n)$ consisting of left-invariant vector fields $(X_1,\ldots,X_n)$.
 If $P$ is left-invariant, we obtain an associated $H$-orbit $(X_1,\ldots,X_n)\cdot H$ in the frame bundle $\cF(\mfg)$ of the Lie algebra $\mfg$ and, conversely, such an orbit uniquely determines a left-invariant $H$-structure.
 Hence, we identify left-invariant $H$-structures with $H$-orbits in $\cF(\mfg)$ and speak also of an \emph{$H$-structure} on the Lie algebra $\mfg$. \end{definition} By definition, an $H$-structure $P$ is torsion-free if and only if it admits a torsion-free $H$-connection $\nabla$.
 If $P$ is left-invariant, we will show below that we may then choose $\nabla$ to be \emph{left-invariant} in the following sense: \begin{definition} A connection $\nabla$ on a Lie group $G$ is said to be \emph{left-invariant} if $\nabla_X Y$ is left-invariant for all left-invariant vector fields $X,Y$.
 Note that then $\nabla$ may be identified with a bilinear map $\nabla:\mfg\times \mfg\rightarrow \mfg$ \end{definition} \begin{remark} Let $G$ be a Lie group. \begin{itemize}[wide] \item Note that a connection $\nabla$ on $G$ is left-invariant if and only if for all $g\in G$ and all $X,Y\in \mathcal{X}(G)$, we have